 From one or multiple homes to a single new home

-Qdossier can lead migration development and execution.
+Qdossier can lead document and data migration development and execution.
 We use our regulatory subject matter expertise to put your content in the right context when finding a new home.
 This results in clear rules for migration and mapping to valid target vocabularies.

-Data and document migration is more than simply copy-paste
+Document and data migration is more than simply copy-paste

-Data and document migration is more than simply copy-paste.
-It requires knowledge about the context and content of the data and documents.
-It requires a thorough understanding of the destination, granularity, controlled dictionaries, meanings and business rules.
-Therefore, migration often includes cleansing, correction and harmonization.
-No data or document concerns simply content; it needs to be seen in context of its purpose.
-Only then, one can rely on the information, do analytics, gain knowledge and take informed decisions.
-Migration of legacy data is key to the business continuity.
+Document and data migration is more than simply copy-paste.
+It requires knowledge about the context and content of the documents and data.
+It requires a thorough understanding of the destination, granularity, controlled dictionaries, meanings, and business rules.
+Therefore, migration often includes cleansing, correction, and harmonization.
+No data or document concerns simply content; it needs to be seen in the context of its purpose.
+Only then, one can rely on the information, do analytics, gain knowledge and make informed decisions.
+Migration of legacy data is key to business continuity.

 Qdossier’s subject matter experts will apply for all your data sources and document repositories in scope for the migration exercise.
-Together we will define what must be migrated, what is nice to have and can be done on an ad hoc basis post-go live, and what can be archived.
+Together we will define what must be migrated, what is nice to have and can be done on an ad hoc basis post-go-live, and what can be archived.
 Subsequently, Qdossier will obtain exports of the data and data associated to documents.
-Business rules will be defined, applied and translated in structural formulas.
+Business rules will be defined, applied, and translated into structural formulas.
 Those formulas can be exposed to the exported data sets and validated.
-In the beginning, a single rule will cleans many records; gradually less and less records can be cleansed by a single rule.
+In the beginning, a single rule will clean many records; gradually fewer records can be cleansed by a single rule.
 Together with the customer, Qdossier defines when to decide to stop the development of rules and update records manually.